Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-15.png)

--   Start SQL*Plus and ensure you are connecting to your PDB and not to the “root” of the container database.
-Run the Commands below to login.
+-   Start SQL Plus and ensure you are connecting to your PDB and not to the “root” of the container database.
+Run the commands below to login.

 	```sqlplus / as sysdba```